ianstormtaylor/slate/docs/libraries/slate-history.md

 # Slate History

-This sub-library contains the core logic of Slate.
+This sub-library tracks changes to the Slate value state over time, and enables undo and redo functionality.

 ## `History`